-III.
-Additional Procedural Requirements
+C. Additional Procedural Requirements

-The RBI recently notified the Foreign Exchange Management (Non-Debt Instruments) Rules, 2019 and has replaced the definition of capital instruments with equity instruments, non-debt instruments and debt instruments, where equity instruments are defined to mean equity shares, convertible debentures, preference shares and share warrants issued by an Indian company25 The investment amount is normally remitted through normal banking channels or by debit to the Non-Resident External Rupee ("NRE") / Foreign Currency Non-resident (B) ("FCNR") account of the non-resident investor with a registered Authorized Dealer or AD (a designated bank authorized by the RBI to participate in foreign exchange transactions).
+The RBI recently notified the Non-Debt Instruments Rules and has replaced the definition of capital instruments with equity instruments, non-debt instruments and debt instruments.
+The 'equity instruments' are defined to mean equity shares, convertible debentures, preference shares and share warrants issued by an Indian company.38 Further, the RBI notified the Reporting Regulations, complementing the Non-Debt Instruments Rules.
+The Reporting Regulations lay down the guidelines regarding mode of payment and remittance of sale proceeds in case of purchase or sale of equity instruments by various entities and reporting requirements in a single regulation, hence consolidating regulatory guidelines relating to payments, remittances and reporting in one single regulation.
+The investment amount is normally remitted through normal banking channels or by debit to the Non-Resident External Rupee ("NRE") / Foreign Currency Non-Resident (Bank) ("FCNR") account of the non-resident investor with a registered Authorized Dealer ("AD") (a designated bank authorized by the RBI to participate in foreign exchange transactions).39

 Transfer or issue of shares of an Indian company to a non-resident by a resident will be subject to pricing guidelines.
 These guidelines have been laid down by the RBI (in the case of companies not listed on a stock exchange) and by SEBI (in the case of listed companies).
-RBI pricing guidelines prescribe any "internationally accepted pricing methodologies for companies not listed on a stock exchange.
-The pricing guidelines for companies listed on a stock exchange shall be as per SEBI guidelines.26
+RBI pricing guidelines prescribe any internationally accepted pricing methodologies for companies not listed on a stock exchange.
+The pricing guidelines for companies listed on a stock exchange shall be as per SEBI guidelines.40

-Indian companies are permitted to issue of partly paid shares and warrants to non-residents (under the FDI and the FPI route) subject to compliance with the other provisions.27

-The company is required to report the details of the consideration received for issuing its securities to the regional office of the RBI in the prescribed forms together with copies of the Foreign Inward Remittance Certificate ("FIRC"), arranged for by the AD evidencing the receipt of the remittance along with the submission of the "Know Your Customer" ("KYC") report of the non-resident investor.
-A certificate from the Merchant Banker or Chartered Accountant indicating the manner of calculating the price of the shares also needs to be submitted.
+Indian companies are permitted to issue of partly paid shares and warrants to non-residents (under the FDI and the FPI route) subject to compliance with the other provisions.41 The company is required to report the details of the consideration received for issuing its securities to the regional office of the RBI in the prescribed forms together with copies of the foreign inward remittance certificate ("FIRC"), arranged for by the AD, evidencing the receipt of the remittance along with the submission of the 'know your customer' ("KYC") report of the non-resident investor.
+A certificate from the merchant banker or chartered accountant indicating the manner of calculating the price of the shares also needs to be submitted.

 The Indian company is required to issue its securities within 60 days from the date of receipt of foreign investment.
-Should the Indian company fail to do so, the investment so received would have to be returned to the person concerned within this time-frame.

-Foreign investments made in Indian companies or limited liability partnerships by way of allotment or transfer of equity shares or partnership interest, as the case may be, are required to be reported to the RBI through the authorized dealer banks.
+Should the Indian company fail to do so, the investment so received would have to be returned to the person concerned within 15 days from this time-frame.42 Foreign investments made in Indian companies or LLPs by way of allotment or transfer of equity shares or partnership interest, as the case may be, are required to be reported to the RBI through the AD banks.